lola-tech/graphql-kimera/packages/graphql-kimera-docs/docs/setup.md

 To use Kimera, you'll need a GraphQL server, and the schema definitions.

-We'll use [Apollo Server](https://www.apollographql.com/docs/apollo-server/getting-started/#step-2-install-dependencies) for the server, any GraphQL server would work.
+We'll use Apollo Server for the server, but any GraphQL server would work.
+See [how to install Apollo Server in the Apollo docs](https://www.apollographql.com/docs/apollo-server/getting-started/#step-2-install-dependencies).

 ```javascript title="server.js"
 const { ApolloServer, gql } = require("apollo-server");